4 Divergence

 Example 4.9 \(\color{Red} \blacktriangleright\) Boltzmann entropy as log-probability:

-Dawid and Musio (2014) review entropy and divergence associated with general proper scoring rules.
+Dawid and Musio (2014) review divergences associated with general proper scoring rules.

 There are multiple, inconsistent uses of the term “cross-entropy” in the literature, so we will mostly use “mean log-loss” for clarity (see Note 4.2).↩︎